iraiyan/reflex-vty/doc/qa.md

     * Type <kbd>Esc</kbd>.

   * Click on `Text Editor`.
     * Make sure you can edit text in the "Text Edit" box.
 Try entering lots of text so that it doesn't all fit.
 It should scroll down as you type.
-Using they arrow keys on your keyboard should move the cursor and let you go back up and see text that was out of view before.
+Using the arrow keys on your keyboard should move the cursor and let you go back up and see text that was out of view before.
     * Make sure that clicking, right-clicking, using the scroll-wheel on your mouse, and dragging in the "Text Edit" box updates the message in the box lying above and behind the "Text Edit" box.
     * Make sure that dragging your mouse cursor around inside the lowest box causes the message to update.
 This should update only when dragging *inside* that box, not outside of it.
     * Make sure that resizing your terminal window causes the boxes to resize as well.